dbt-labs/snowflake_summit_formula1_workshop_draft/11-machine-learning-prep.md

     - Filtering on years 2010-2020 since we’ll need to clean all our data we are using for prediction (both training and testing).
     - Filling in empty data for `total_pit_stops` and making a mapping active constructors and drivers to avoid erroneous predictions
         - ⚠️ You might be wondering why we didn’t do this upstream in our `fct_results` table!
 The reason for this is that we want our machine learning cleanup to reflect the year 2020 for our predictions and give us an up-to-date team name.
 However, for business intelligence purposes we can keep the historical data at that point in time.
 Instead of thinking of one table as “one source of truth” we are creating different datasets fit for purpose: one for historical descriptions and reporting and another for relevant predictions.
-    - Create new confidence features for drivers and constructors
+    - Create new features for driver and constructor confidence.
+This metric is created as a proxy for understanding consistency and reliability.
+There are more aspects we could consider for this project, such as normalizing the driver confidence by the number of races entered, but we'll keep it simple.
     - Generate flags for the constructors and drivers that were active in 2020
 4. Execute the following in the command bar:
     ```bash
     dbt run --select ml_data_prep
     ```
-5. There are more aspects we could consider for this project, such as normalizing the driver confidence by the number of races entered.
-Including this would help account for a driver’s history and consider whether they are a new or long-time driver.
-We’re going to keep it simple for now, but these are some of the ways we can expand and improve our machine learning dbt projects.
-Breaking down our machine learning prep model:
-    - Lambda functions &mdash; We use some lambda functions to transform our data without having to create a fully-fledged function using the `def` notation.
-So what exactly are lambda functions?
-        - In Python, a lambda function is a small, anonymous function defined using the keyword "lambda".
-Lambda functions are used to perform a quick operation, such as a mathematical calculation or a transformation on a list of elements.
-They are often used in conjunction with higher-order functions, such as `apply`, `map`, `filter`, and `reduce`.
-    - `.apply()` method &mdash; We used `.apply()` to pass our functions into our lambda expressions to the columns and perform this multiple times in our code.
-Let’s explain apply a little more:
-        - The `.apply()` function in the pandas library is used to apply a function to a specified axis of a DataFrame or a Series.
-In our case the function we used was our lambda function!
-        - The `.apply()` function takes two arguments: the first is the function to be applied, and the second is the axis along which the function should be applied.
-The axis can be specified as 0 for rows or 1 for columns.
-We are using the default value of 0 so we aren’t explicitly writing it in the code.
-This means that the function will be applied to each *row* of the DataFrame or Series.
 6. Let’s look at the preview of our clean dataframe after running our `ml_data_prep` model:
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/11-machine-learning-prep/1-completed-ml-data-prep.png" title="What our clean dataframe fit for machine learning looks like"/>